 **Note that Solicitation Number 2 was awarded June 30, 2021 resulted in a total of 2658 MWs.

-***Solicitations 3-6 timing and capacity amounts will be adjusted at a future date, such that the total capability will achieve the overall target of 7,500MWs.

 In preparation for this SAA transmission solicitation, PJM performed planning studies to assess potential impacts of various injection scenarios that could cost effectively accommodate the targets and minimize the amount of transmission enhancements required.
 The scenario selected by NJBPU is the subject of this competitive transmission window.